verifykit/verifykit-sdk-php/README.md

 VerifyKit is the next gen phone number validation system.
 Users can easily verify their  phone numbers without the need of entering phone number or a pin code.

+*This SDK is a tool for you to use the [VerifyKit Rest API](https://github.com/verifykit/verifykit-sdk-php/blob/master/API.md) more easily.*

 ## Requirements

  - PHP >= 5.5